Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Astros have posted a mark of 2-2.
+- In five games as the underdog over the last 10 matchups, the Astros have a record of 3-2.

-- In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on seven occasions.
+- When it comes to the over/under, the Astros and their opponents are 6-4-0 in their previous 10 games.

-- The previous 10 Astros matchups have not had a spread set by bookmakers.
+- Bookmakers have not posted a spread in any of the Astros' past 10 contests.

 Astros Betting Records & Stats

-- The Astros have been victorious in 11, or 52.4%, of the 21 contests they have been chosen as underdogs in this season.
+- The Astros have come away with 12 wins in the 22 contests they have been listed as the underdogs in this season.

-- Houston has entered three games this season as the underdog by +140 or more and is 1-2 in those contests.
+- Houston has a record of 2-5 when it's set as an underdog of +115 or more by bookmakers this season.

-- The Astros have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Astros have a 46.5% chance of coming away with a victory in the contest.

-- Houston and its opponents have gone over the total this season in 41 of its 81 opportunities.
+- Houston's games have gone over the total in 41 of its 82 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!